 The bristles are soft rubber and the brush detaches from the base easily, allowing for easy cleaning.
 This feature also allows you to put catnip inside of the brush to pique your cat’s interest.
 A sample of catnip is included with this brush.
 This cat brush can be used for longhair or shorthair cats.

-3. Furminator Longhair Deshedding Tool for Cats – Premium Choice
+3. Furminator Longhair Deshedding Tool – Premium Choice

 The premium choice for cat brushes is the Furminator Longhair Deshedding Tool for Cats.
 This product is also available in a shorthair version.
 This brush features small, metal, toothed head that is designed to grab loose undercoat without tugging healthy hair.
 It includes a small tab on the back of the brush head that can be pressed down to release any loose hairs caught in the brush, making for easy cleaning.
 The tab automatically returns to its original position when released.
 It also has a soft-grip, ergonomic handle to make it easy to hold while you brush your cat.